Life Insurance Questions

 Can a life insurance policy be used to cover long-term care?

 Some permanent life insurance policies allow you to use some or all the death benefit to help pay for long-term care.
 Some policies will only pay for long-term care for a specific amount of time.
 The money used is deducted from the death benefit.
 You can buy stand alone long-term care insurance from your insurance agent, or purchase a “combo” permanent life insurance policy that includes long-term care coverage.
-For more information about long-term care insurance, please check out our long-term care insurance page.
+For more information about long-term care insurance, see our long-term care insurance page.

 What if my insurance company goes bankrupt?

-Is the company I'm considering buying life insurance from reputable?
+Is the insurance company I'm considering reputable?

 The Missouri Department of Insurance keeps records of each insurance company’s consumer complaint history, known as the complaint index.
 The higher a company’s complaint index, the more cautious you should be about purchasing a policy with that company.
 You can view the Consumer Complaint Index.
 If you have questions, call the Insurance Consumer Hotline at 800-726-7390 or email us.